-Tasting wines from across the world at the International Wine and Spirits Fair in Daejeon, the largest wine competition in Asia
+Tasting wines from across the world at the International Wine Fair in Daejeon, the largest wine competition in Asia

 If you read our previous post about craft beer in Korea, you’ll know that drinking lager isn’t really my thing.
-Imagine my excitement when I heard about the chance to sample wines from across the world for a mere 10,000 won (£7.00) at the largest wine competition in Asia.
+Imagine my excitement when I heard about the chance to sample wines from across the world for a mere 10,000 won (£7.00) at the largest wine competition in Asia; the International Wine Fair in Daejeon.

 The spacious exhibition hall was lined with booths showcasing wines and spirits from around the world, as well as wine wholesalers and wine related arts and crafts.